Introduction#

 - Cloudflare is gradually rolling out Fraud Detection features, such as disposable email checks.

-Some interesting methods include:
+Some additional interesting methods include:

 - Delay action